urbanquakers/pantograph/docs/docs/create-action.md

 In general we tend to accept actions that

 - Generally usable for a big majority of developers (e.g. basic interactions with git)
-- Solve pain points for mobile app developers (iOS and Android)
+- Solve pain points for application developers
 - have an easy to read documentation and great test coverage

 In general, we might not accept actions that